richardleahy/django-screener/README.rst

 7. Add some screens.

-8. Create some candidates and add them to a screens
+8. Create candidates and add them to screens

 9. Start phone screening!